The future of AI content is not better prompts. It's better systems.

 - Framework: Next.js App Router, TypeScript, Tailwind CSS (all hand-rolled, no component libraries)

-- LLM routing: OpenRouter with Gemini 2.5 Flash for vision/reference analysis, DeepSeek v3.2 for briefs and prompt generation
+- LLM routing: OpenRouter with Gemini 2.5 Flash for vision and reference analysis, DeepSeek v3.2 for briefs and prompt generation

 - Validation: Zod for all structured LLM output at runtime